e6on/Twitch-Streamer-Docker-Setup/README.md

 You can customize the MUSIC_FILE_TYPES to include other audio formats.

+**Note on Music Compatibility:** To ensure stream stability, the script automatically validates all music files.
+It uses the first valid song in the playlist to set a "gold standard" for audio properties (like sample rate and channel layout).
+Any subsequent songs that do not match these properties will be skipped, and a warning will be logged.
+This prevents the stream from freezing when encountering incompatible audio formats.

 ### FFmpeg Log File

 The main container log (`docker-compose logs -f`) is always kept clean, showing only important status messages and "Now Playing" information.